 The sale, service, distribution, possession and consumption of alcoholic beverages shall comply with state and federal laws, city and county ordinances, and the licensing agreement with on-campus retailers which allows for the sale and service of alcoholic beverages.
 In addition the University has formulated the following policies governing the sale, service, distribution, possession and consumption of alcoholic beverages on campus.
 Refer to University of Central Florida Policy 3-115.1 “Alcoholic Beverages on Campus” and University of Central Florida Regulation “UCF-4.035 Alcoholic Beverages on Campus” for further information.

 The sale, service, and distribution of alcoholic beverages to persons younger than 21 years of age is prohibited.
 Possession or consumption of alcoholic beverages is prohibited by persons younger than 21 years of age.

 Possession and consumption of alcoholic beverages in open or unsealed containers is prohibited except in designated areas or as approved with special events.

 Individuals are responsible for their actions regardless of their mental or physical state as it may be affected by mind-altering chemicals such as alcohol and other drugs.

 Student organizations may develop more stringent regulations regarding alcohol use.

-The serving, distribution, possession or consumption of alcohol by individuals of legal age may be permitted in private residential rooms in the residence halls and other on-campus or affiliated housing unless otherwise prohibited by the governing organization.
+The possession or consumption of alcohol by individuals of legal age may be permitted in private residential rooms in the residence halls and other on-campus or affiliated housing unless otherwise prohibited by the governing organization.
 Consumption of alcoholic beverages in public or common areas within on-campus residential units shall follow guidelines provided by their governing organization, and local, state and federal law.